 By integrating your Docebo with Microsoft ADFS 2.0 (and thus, Docebo's SAML App), your Docebo users will be able to log in to their platforms without entering Docebo user credentials, provided that they are already logged into your AD domain.

 This SAML integration will also work with Azure AD, though the Azure setup may differ slightly from the steps and screenshots provided here for ADFS Enterprise.
-For setting up OpenID Connect with Azure AD, refer to this article.
+Learn more about setting up OpenID Connect with Azure AD.

 Step 1: Enable HTTPS on Your Platform

 ADFS requires that any Service Provider (such as Docebo) implements the HTTPS protocol.
 You should therefore ensure that you have HTTPS enabled on your platform before going through the next steps.
-If you’re not sure how to do so, please refer to this manual.
+For more information, please see Activating and Managing the HTTPS App.